-In addition to the restrictions above, the Investment Manager has determined that in order to meet redemption requests each Share Class may, where practicable, retain in cash or other readily liquid assets such amount as the Investment Manager may from time to time consider appropriate.
-Investors should be aware, however, that there is no guarantee that such cash may be retained.
+In addition to the restrictions above, the Investment Manager has determined that for efficient portfolio management and in order to meet redemption requests the Sub-Fund may, where practicable, retain in cash or other readily liquid assets such amount as the Investment Manager may from time to time consider appropriate.
+Investors should be aware, however, that there is no guarantee that such cash may be retained and it may be necessary to dispose of assets in order to meet redemptions.